CHQX-FM

 CHQX-FM is a Canadian radio station that broadcasts a classic hits format at 101.5 FM in Prince Albert, Saskatchewan.
-The station is branded on-air as 101.5 Beach Radio and is owned by Jim Pattison Group who also owns sister stations CFMM-FM and CKBI.
+The station is branded on-air as 101.5 Beach Radio and is owned by the Jim Pattison Group, who also owns the sister stations CFMM-FM and CKBI.
 CHQX's studios are located at 1316 Central Avenue.

 The station received approval by the CRTC in 2000 and began broadcasting in June 2001.

 On October 28, 2016, CHQX-FM rebranded to XFM 101.5 but kept the same format.
 In September 2020, the station changed its format to classic hits and rebranded to 101.5 Beach Radio.